yusukegoto/WowzaPlayground/README.md

 ```

 Start `docker-compose`.

 `$ docker-compose up --build`

-Open http://{WSE_IP_PARAM}:8088 and enter the user info which you've set for docker-compose.
+Open `http://{WSE_IP_PARAM}:8088` and enter the user info which you've set for docker-compose.

-If you wanna check HLS, using Safari ehould be useful.
+If you wanna check HLS, using Safari should be useful.

 ## REST Document Server

 REST Document Server is available by default.

 If you wanna see the api references, get the official swagger application and see it in browser.

 [Download and view the documentation](https://www.wowza.com/docs/how-to-access-documentation-for-wowza-streaming-engine-rest-api)